 CTA points for the FreshBooks product are unobtrusive while CTA for blog subscription is prominently placed on clickable location at the top of the page.

 The blog features images which portray a feeling of calmness and trust.
 Green — the color of money– and blue — a color which expresses security– have been used throughout which resonates with the industries of accounting and computing.

-Shopify is an ecommerce solution which allows users to set up an online store to sell their goods, and then streamlines the whole ecommerce experience from them, from cataloging to sales.
+Shopify is an ecommerce solution which allows users to set up an online store to sell their goods or sourced products through tools such as Oberlo, and then streamlines the whole ecommerce experience from them, from cataloging to sales.

-The Shopify blog features a range of topics which could be useful for small business owners and vendors, from marketing and company culture tips, to case studies and success stories.
+The Shopify blog features a range of topics which could be useful for small business owners and vendors, from marketing and company culture tips, to case studies, ecommerce accounting solutions, and success stories.